iac-factory/cdktf/README.md

 If the client can only initialize `Stack` via `<Function> (input: string) ()`, and the return type always remains a `IConstruct`, I now have the capability to extend the `@iac-factory/cdktf` context as much as needed.
-For example, I can add default tags that then get propagated to all downstream client packages, as well as provide special terraform backend(s) by default.
+For example, I can add default tags (not only in the context of `aws`) that then get propagated to all downstream client packages, as well as provide special terraform backend(s) by default.